ShivankK26/Router-Academy-Courses/docs/building-on-nitro/PathFinder API Flow.md

 ### Step1: Get the Quote

 Router Nitro enables you to Interact with the Nitro Contract and initiate cross-chain Token Transfers.
-The First Step in this Process is to Request a Auote, which provides you with Essential Details about the Proposed Token Transfer.
+The First Step in this Process is to Request a Quote, which provides you with Essential Details about the Proposed Token Transfer.

-To Request a Auote, follow these Steps:
+To Request a Quote, follow these Steps:

 1. **Define the PATH_FINDER_API_URL:** Set the PATH_FINDER_API_URL Variable to the URL of the Pathfinder API for the Voyager Testnet.
 This is where you will send your Quote Request.